Florentin Petre: CSKA Sofia

 Petre left Dinamo in July 2006 and signed a three-year contract with Bulgarian club CSKA Sofia.
 In his first season spent in Bulgaria, Petre played alongside fellow Romanians Eugen Trică and Alexandru Pițurcă.
 His first performance was playing the entire match under coach Plamen Markov in the conquest of the 2006 Bulgarian Supercup, following a penalty shoot-out victory against rivals Levski Sofia in which Petre netted the final spot kick.
 He made his debut in the Bulgarian league on 5 August 2006 in a 2–0 away victory against Cherno More Varna.
 He scored his first goal in the competition on 9 September when he opened the score in a 3–1 away win over Rilski Sportist Samokov.

-In the following season he played 24 games and scored 11 goals under coach Stoycho Mladenov, helping CSKA win the 31st title in the club's history.
+In the following season, Petre played 24 games and scored 11 goals under coach Stoycho Mladenov, helping CSKA win undefeated the 31st title in the club's history.
 With these goals, he was the team's second top-scorer, having two fewer than Nei, and in the last round he netted a hat-trick in the 3–0 win against Chernomorets Burgas.